Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Simultaneous Confidence Sets for All Quantiles of Individual Effects

 \begin{remark} Theorem \ref{thm:conf_set} also holds for the easier-to-calculate $p$-value $p_{k,c}^{\LP}$. \end{remark}

-{\rev In principle, we can invert the randomization tests for all possible sharp null hypotheses to get confidence sets for the individual treatment effect vector $\tau$.
+We can invert the randomization tests for all possible sharp null hypotheses to get confidence sets for the individual treatment effect vector $\tau$.
 However, this is generally computationally infeasible, and the resulting confidence set can be impractical, since it is $N$-dimensional \citep{Rosenbaum:2001}; see, e.g., \citet{Rigdon:2015aa} and \citet{Li:2016tw} for exceptions in the case of binary outcomes.
-To overcome the difficulty, \citet{Rosenbaum:2001, Rosenbaum2002attribute} proposed tests that have identical $p$-values for sharp null hypotheses that share the same ``attributable effect'' (e.g., total effects on treated units with binary outcomes and displacement effects on treated units with ordered outcomes), inverting which can then provide prediction sets for the attributable effect.}
+To overcome the difficulty, \citet{Rosenbaum:2001, Rosenbaum2002attribute} proposed tests that have identical $p$-values for sharp null hypotheses that share the same ``attributable effect'', e.g., total effects on treated units with binary outcomes and displacement effects on treated units with ordered outcomes.
+Inverting tests can then provide prediction sets for the attributable effect.

 Theorem \ref{thm:conf_set}(iii) also provides an $N$-dimensional confidence set for the individual treatment effect vector $\tau$.
 Importantly, it can be efficiently computed and easily visualized.
 In practice, we can plot $k$ against the lower confidence limit for the individual effect at rank $k$ for $1\le k \le N$.
 By construction, for any $c\in \mathbb{R}$, we can then count the number of confidence intervals for $\tau_{(k)}$'s that do not cover $c$ to get the lower confidence limit for $n(c)$.
 More importantly, these confidence sets for $\tau_{(k)}$'s and $n(c)$'s are simultaneously valid.
-We will illustrate the visualization in detail in the later application.

-{\rev Our approach is similar to that in \citet{Rosenbaum:2001, Rosenbaum2002attribute}, in the sense that they both invert randomization tests with carefully designed test statistics to obtain confidence sets for $\tau$.
-Specifically, \citet{Rosenbaum:2001, Rosenbaum2002attribute} used test statistics that can lead to the same $p$-value for a class of sharp null hypotheses, while we use the rank statistics to efficiently calculate the supremum of the $p$-value over a class of sharp null hypotheses (e.g., those satisfying \eqref{eq:H_Nkc}).}
+Our approach is similar to that in \citet{Rosenbaum:2001, Rosenbaum2002attribute}, in the sense that they both invert randomization tests with carefully designed test statistics to obtain confidence sets for $\tau$.
+Specifically, \citet{Rosenbaum:2001, Rosenbaum2002attribute} used test statistics that can lead to the same $p$-value for a class of sharp null hypotheses, while we use the rank statistics to efficiently compute the supremum of the $p$-value over a class of sharp null hypotheses, such as those satisfying \eqref{eq:H_Nkc}.